 “I was raised with love, compassion, and empathy.
 I was affirmed regularly that I am enough.
 There was never a moment in my childhood when I questioned my self-worth.”

-Don’t get me wrong, there are a few lucky souls out there who are balanced, emotionally healthy adults functioning at their peak on a fairly regular basis as a result of their parenting.
+Don’t get me wrong; there are a few lucky souls out there who are balanced, emotionally healthy adults functioning at their peak on a reasonably regular basis as a result of their parenting.

 They had to consciously choose to own their story, shed their programming and pro-actively engage in writing the rest of their life story on their own terms.